vasba/terakube-showcase/multipass/README.md

 # Also add it to setup_workers.sh

-multipass/set_up_instances.sh
 cd multipass
+./set_up_instances.sh

+# backup to not need redo previous step if
+# kubernetest installation fails
+./stop_and_backup.sh
+multipass start kubemaster kubeworker01 kubeworker02

-#Modify to arm binaries in install_container_runtime.sh before running the script below
+#Modify to correct platform binaries (arm, x86 etc) in install_container_runtime.sh before running the script below
 ./install_configure_vms.sh

 # copy the join from the last print out from the before command